Communicating Impact: The Key to Credible Sustainability Stories

 Audiences today are far more comfortable with “not there yet” language than many teams realise.
 What they’re less tolerant of is certainty without evidence.

 A simple test I often use is this: would this sentence still make sense if it were read aloud in a board meeting or by a regulator?
+If not, it probably needs tightening.
+This is where specificity does a lot of quiet work for you.

 Instead of: